 Support the work of HER to ensure continued progress for the next generation!

-After three years of hard work by HER Foundation and UCLA Health, we celebrate the official public release of the first HG Care iOS app!
-Now women can track their symptoms and treatments to find out what’s working.
+After three years of hard work by HER Foundation and UCLA Health, we celebrate the official release of the first HG Care iOS app!
+Now women can track their symptoms and treatments to find out what treatments are working.
 Plus they can easily share insights into their progress with family and health professionals.
 The app is free.
-Remember if it makes you ill to use your phone, just have family input your data.
+Contact Dr. Marlena Fejzo to enroll in our HG App research study!

 DOWNLOAD the app: https://itunes.apple.com/us/app/hg-care/id1148105670?mt=8